Social security contributions

 Inheritance, estate, and gift taxes are not expressly and separately provided for under the tax laws of Ghana.

-It is worth noting that a gift received by an individual is included in the assessable income of the individual and taxed at the applicable tax rate of 25% (for non-resident) or the highest marginal rate of 30% (for resident).
-There is, however, an option to elect and apply a 15% tax on gifts received by an individual if that gift is not in respect of business or employment.
+A gift received by an individual is included in the assessable income of the individual and taxed at the applicable tax rate of 25% (for non-resident) or the highest marginal rate of 35% (for resident).
+However, an individual may elect and apply a 25% tax on gifts received other than in respect of business or employment.

 Please see the Other taxes section in the Corporate tax summary for more information.